Table of Contents

 C3 deficiencies are associated with a number of conditions.
 Reduced levels of C3b increase the probability of developing infections with severe pyogenesis.
 This is caused by reduced opsonization.
 Individuals with C3 deficiencies are also more susceptible to type III hypersensitivity reactions (reduced clearance of antigen-antibody-C3b complexes from the circulation causes increased risk of hypersensitivity reactions).

 As noted above, C5-9 form the membrane attack complex that causes cell lysis.
 Without this, gram negative bacteria are far more likely to cause a serious infection.
 Of note, patients with C5-8 deficiencies are particularly susceptible to Neisseria infections.

 Phagocytic Cell Disorders

-Phagocytic cell disorders interrupt development or functioning of phagocytes, which under normal physiological conditions ingest and digest pathogens as part of a humoral immune response.
+Phagocytic cell disorders interrupt the development or functioning of phagocytes, which under normal physiological conditions ingest and digest pathogens as part of a humoral immune response.

 Chronic granulomatous disease

 Polymorphisms in the gene that codes for NADPH oxidase can result in chronic granulomatous disease.
-In CGD, the oxidative burst does not occur and phagocytes are unable to break down invading pathogens.
+In CGD, the oxidative burst does not occur, and phagocytes are unable to break down invading pathogens.
 There are several types of CGD, and around 1 in 200,000 individuals are diagnosed with the disease.